ray-x/material_plus.nvim/README.md

 # 🌊 material.nvim
-This repo is a combination of
+This repo built based on combination of
 - [material.nvim](https://github.com/marko-cerovac/material.nvim)
 - [moonlight.nvim](https://github.com/shaunsingh/moonlight.nvim)

+Later on I added
 - Dracula & Dracula_blood theme
-- tweaks
+- Monokai

 ## Why this repo:
 - They are of the same origin and should be in the same repo.